A mobile app for Waltham Forest?

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-This statement was originally prepared in February 2020 and reviewed and updated in January 2022.
+This statement was originally prepared in February 2020.

-The website was last checked for accessibility issues in October and December 2021.
+The website was last manually audited for accessibility issues in October and December 2021.